AcuGIS/jasper-report-publisher/docs/plugin.rst

 .. image:: sftp.png

 Select the Server you wish to upload to.

-Also select the Remote Location (file path) to upload to (e.g. /var/www/html)
+Use the "Browse Remote Path" button to browse the remote directories, or simply enter the remote location (file path) to upload to (e.g. /var/www/html)

 If your owner is a user:group other than wwww-data, change it in the Owbership field.